 No matter how effective you are at litigating, you’re going to receive bad reviews online.
 Unfortunately, clients don’t understand that other situations determine the case, not the quality of the attorney.
 So these clients take to the internet to vent their frustration, which can really harm SEO for lawyers.
 How do you deal with these negative attorney reviews to improve your reputation?

-Wow, that may be enough to make some questions all those long hours pouring through law journals.
+Wow, that may be enough to make some question all those long hours pouring through law journals.
 But before despair sets in, consider that if negative reviews are properly addressed, your online reputation can not only be saved but actually be improved.
 First, let’s look at some situations that are likely to provoke your clients to write bad reviews.

 There are a variety of scenarios that can make your clients post bad reviews about you, including: